Animal (Kesha album): Singles

 "Take It Off" was released on July 13, 2010, as the album's fourth and final single.
 Upon its release the single generated mixed reviews from music critics.
 A common complaint amongst critics was the demonstration of overly processed vocals with the use of auto-tune.
 Other critics complimented the song for its carefree dance feel and its catchiness.
-Due to strong digital sales from the release of Animal, the song charted in the United States, the United Kingdom, and Canada before being announced as a single.
+Due to strong digital sales from the release of Animal, the song charted in the United States, the United Kingdom Singles Chart, and Canada before being announced as a single.
 After being released as a single the song reached the top ten in Canada, Australia and the United States.
 It has also reached the top twenty in Ireland, the United Kingdom and New Zealand.